Shane Black's unrealized projects: Lethal Weapon 5

-The Nice Guys TV series

-On September 23, 2003, Black was set to executive produce and co-write with Anthony Bagarozzi's action buddy cop television series The Nice Guys, with Bagarozzi producing the series with Joel Silver for Warner Bros.
-Television, Tommy Schlamme was set to direct the pilot episode for CBS, which Black would later turn into a feature film.
+On August 6, 2008, it was reported that Black had secretly written a spec script for a fifth Lethal Weapon film, and contacted franchise producer Joel Silver to explain that he wanted to continue the story.
+At this time, it was said that both Mel Gibson and Danny Glover would return to reprise their roles as Martin Riggs and Roger Murtaugh, respectively, despite no deals being signed officially.
+Black later confirmed that he co-wrote a 63-page outline with his partner Chuck Mondry.
+Their iteration of a fifth installment would have seen Riggs and Murtaugh on one last case, tracking private contractors from Afghanistan who are setting up shop during "the worst blizzard in east coast history."
+Black estimated the film's budget as $150 million.

 Cold Warrior

-On September 22, 2008, Black was set to direct ”Cold Warrior,” Chuck Mondry's screenplay about a spy from the Cold War era who comes out of retirement to team with a younger agent from the new school to confront a domestic terrorism threat orchestrated by Russia, with Michelle Manning, David Greenblatt, and Anthony Bagarozzi set to produce the film for Universal Pictures to distribute.
-Then on January 27, 2010, Mel Gibson was in talks to star in the film.
-Then on September 5, 2018, Netflix acquired the film from Universal.
+On September 22, 2008, Variety reported that Black would direct Cold Warrior, Chuck Mondry's screenplay about a spy from the Cold War era who comes out of retirement to team with a younger agent from the new school to confront a domestic terrorism threat orchestrated by Russia.
+Michelle Manning, David Greenblatt, and Anthony Bagarozzi were attached to produce the film, with Universal Pictures distributing.
+On January 27, 2010, Mel Gibson was in talks to star in the film.
+On September 5, 2018, Netflix acquired the film from Universal.